dorny/paths-filter/README.md

     # Default: ${{ github.token }}
     token: ''

-    # Optionally provide a list of files you ahve generated elsewhere.
+    # Optionally provide a list of files you have generated elsewhere.
     # Performs the glob matching against these files instead.
 Negates
     # all other inputs less filters & list-files.
     customfiles: ''